Alternative Licensure Programs

 Application for Alternative License

-- Apply for a teaching position in Colorado.
+• Apply and be hired for an Alternative Licensure teaching position in Colorado.

 CCU Admission Requirements